cloudlinux/libcare/docs/libcare.rst

 ``test_patch_patchlevel``
      that checks that patchlevel_ code works as expected.
-This applies two patches with different patchlevels to the ``patchlevel`` test and checks that the patching is done to the latest one.
+This applies two patches with different patch levels to the ``patchlevel`` test and checks that the patching is done to the latest one.

 Adding or fixing a test
 ^^^^^^^^^^^^^^^^^^^^^^^

-Each test has its own directory that MUST have the file named ``desc`` which contains one-line description of the test.
+Each test has its own directory that MUST have the file named ``desc`` which contains a one-line description of the test.
 The ``desc`` files are used to discover the tests.

 The makefile inside the test directory MUST compile the code into a binary.
-Binary name MUST coincide with the directory and test name, the library name (if present) must be equal to ``lib$test.so``.
+The binary name MUST coincide with the directory and test name, the library name (if present) must be equal to ``lib$test.so``.
 The source code is typically called ``$test.c`` for the binary and ``lib$test.c`` for the library.
 Patch files are ``$test.diff`` and ``lib$test.diff``.